 The concept of presenting graphics to the blind in the form of sound is based on a simple observation that points have x and y coordinates stored as pairs of numbers.
 If we take stereo sound of changing frequency we can notice, that we have two variable parameters, namely, the position of the sound in the stereo panorama, and frequency, i.e. the pitch of the sound.
 The simple conclusion arises, therefore the transformation of the Cartesian coordinates of a point on these sound characteristics is very easy.
 We have to also take into account that graphic point is observed always as a snapshot in a well-defined moment unlike the sound should be played after a certain duration time.
 This fact can also be used to represent the x-coordinate of each point of the graph in such a way that the sounds that represent points of smaller x coordinate will be played earlier than sounds that represents points with greater x coordinate.
 So what is the method for the submission of math graphs in the form of sound?
 Let us start with the input data that is a list of pairs.
 Each represents coordinates of a particular point in the function graph.
-Then this list is sorted on the first element of each pair, which represent x coordinates of each point.
-Using this input data, a table containing values that represent frequency changes of sound to be played is generated.
+Then this list is played at a table containing values that represent frequency changes of sound to be played is generated.

-So for each y_i and y{i+1} a frequency change is calculated
+So for each $y_i$ and $y{i+1}$ a frequency change is calculated